The Wrapbook Team

 Project Cap: None

-Terms: 30% tax credit for feature films and a bonus of 15% if locals from economically disadvantaged areas are hired.
+Terms: Base credit of 30% for feature films and a bonus of 15% if locals from economically disadvantaged areas are hired.

-Illinois film incentives include a 30% transferable tax credit on qualified expenditures incurred in the state.
+Illinois offers 30% transferable tax credits on qualified expenditures incurred in the state.
 Production houses will receive an additional 15% production incentive if they hire individuals from economically disadvantaged areas, where the rate of unemployment is at least 150% of Illinois’s unemployment rate.

-Qualified expenditures include tangible, personal property and services purchased from Illinois vendors, and compensation paid to Illinois resident employees.
+Qualified expenditures include tangible, personal property and services purchased from Illinois vendors, and compensation paid to Illinois resident employees and only certain key non-resident positions.

 14. Indiana